Where are we in the COVID-19 vaccine race?

 The trials rely on subjects becoming naturally infected with the coronavirus, so how long it takes to generate results largely depends on how pervasive the virus is where trials are being conducted.
 Each drugmaker has targeted a specific number of infections to trigger a first analysis of their data.

+Early in the trials, infection rates were low.
+With a surge in infections around the globe in October and November, trial participants became infected more quickly.

-Pfizer said its interim analysis was conducted after 94 participants in the trial developed COVID-19 while Russia's examination was conducted after 20 participants in the trial developed the disease.
+Moderna conducted its interim analysis after 95 participants developed COVID-19.
+Pfizer's was done after 94 developed COVID-19 while Russia's examination was conducted after 20 developed the disease.

-AstraZeneca said last week a slowdown in infections during the summer is delaying data analysis for its UK trial.
+AstraZeneca said two weeks ago that a slowdown in infections during the summer is delaying data analysis for its UK trial.

-COVID-19 cases, however, soared in October and early November, setting daily records in the United States and Europe.

 How well are the vaccines supposed to work?

-The World Health Organization has recommended a minimum standard for effectiveness of at least 50%.
-The United States and some other regulators are following that guideline – which means there must be at least twice as many infections among volunteers who received a placebo as among those in the vaccine group.
+The World Health Organization ideally wants to see at least 70% efficacy in trials.
+The US Food and Drug Administration wants at least 50% - which means there must be at least twice as many infections among volunteers who received a placebo as among those in the vaccine group.
 The European Medicines Agency has said it may accept a lower efficacy level.

-Pfizer and Russia both said their vaccines are more than 90% effective against COVID-19.

 When will regulators rule on safety and efficacy?

-Regulators for Europe, the United Kingdom and Canada are considering data on a rolling basis, as it becomes available.
-They expect to conduct expedited reviews as well.
-It is not clear when companies will submit efficacy data to these agencies or when the agencies would make a decision.
+Regulators for Europe, the United Kingdom and Canada are considering data as it becomes available.
+It is not clear when companies will submit efficacy data or when the agencies would make a decision.

 Could these be the first widely available coronavirus vaccines?

-Yes, although China is on a similar timeline.
-The country launched an emergency use program in July aimed at essential workers and others at high risk of infection that has vaccinated hundreds of thousands of people.
+Yes, although China launched an emergency use program in July aimed at essential workers and others at high risk of infection that has vaccinated hundreds of thousands of people.

 Russia has also given the Sputnik V vaccine developed by the Gamaleya Institute to 10,000 members of the general population considered at high risk of contracting the virus.